Skip to content

 Trinity Hall, image Miki Yamanouchi, mikiy.com

-Iverson College is a residential event for array programming (APL, J, k, q, et al.), and for people interested in what’s happening with vector programming.
+Iverson College is a residential event for array programmers, and for people interested in what’s happening with vector programming languages.

-We meet again in 2024 – for the first time since the Covid pandemic – back at our first venue, Trinity Hall in Cambridge, from 18–24 August.
+We met again in 2024 – for the first time since the Covid pandemic – back at our first venue, Trinity Hall in Cambridge.

-We are implementors and developers, insiders and outsiders, experienced and new.
+We are implementers and developers, insiders and outsiders, experienced and new.
 For a week we live together as students.
 We bring our work, we do it, and we share it.
-There is no published programme.

 We are the programme.